Photo by Innerbody Research

 Your brain is the control center of the rest of your body, but there’s a two-way connection.
 What you eat, how you sleep, and hundreds of other small decisions influence how well your brain works.
 Not every factor is something you can control — as much as we might like to, there’s no stopping aging — but there are still plenty of things you can control.
 Improving other areas of your health will also often improve your daily cognitive functioning.

-Generally, we first recommend checking in on your daily habits (are you sleeping and eating enough?
-Are you getting time outside?) and making lifestyle changes if you’re otherwise healthy.
+Generally, we first recommend checking in on your daily habits.
+For instance, are you sleeping and eating enough?
+Are you getting time outside?
+Do you exercise?
+If you're otherwise healthy, making lifestyle changes can lead to improved cognition.
 Adding supplements like vitamins, minerals, and individual nootropic ingredients is also a good bet if you’re struggling without an identifiable cause — especially B and D vitamins, omega-3s, and ashwagandha.
 And if things don’t get better with nootropics, lifestyle changes, and other vitamins, we encourage you to reach out to your doctor.
 There may be a more serious underlying cause, and they’ll be able to point you in the right direction.

 Many of the individual ingredients in nootropics can be purchased on their own as supplements, like ashwagandha, ginseng, vitamins, and minerals, if you’re curious about how a particular supplement works but don’t want to commit to the full ingredient roster (or price) of a nootropic supplement.
 However, there are a few other kinds of supplements that improve common complaints also addressed by nootropics.